impxcts/My-Personal-Setup/README.md

 # My-Personal-Setup
 - This is my setup with own settings for every fps/tac shooter and my daily peripherals, as well as where to find them.
-- I will continue to add optimized links but for now there is only the Amazon links
+- I will continue to add optimized links with the best available prices but for now there is only the Amazon links

 ## PC Build
 - CPU: Intel i9-14900k